Formal Verification and Model checking

 Primer on formal methods

 Formal methods are techniques leveraging mathematics to test and assess systems.
 They are routinely used to assess computer hardware, transportation systems or any other complex engineering process.
 Among these methods, model checking is a technique to automatically prove that a given model verifies a given property by systematically checking all states of the model.
 The property and model are written in a mathematical language and fed to an automated tool called model checker.
 When the model does not verify the property, the model checker gives a counter-example that can be used to refine and improve the model.
 Conversely, if no counter-example can be found after an exhaustive exploration of the model, we know that the property holds for the model.
 It may also happen that the model is too large to be exhaustively explored, in which case the model checker is not conclusive.
 Model checkers rely on so-called reduction techniques (based on symmetries and equivalence) to efficiently explore the system state.
+Spin is a renowned model checker while TLA+ is a mathematical language that can be used in such context.

 Software model checking applies similar ideas to programs, without requiring a mathematical model of the system.
 Instead, the program itself is used as a model to verify against a property.
 Along these lines, Mc SimGrid is a stateless model checker: it does not leverage static analysis nor symbolic execution.
 Instead, the program is simply executed through all possible outcomes.
 On indecision points, the application is forked (in the UNIX meaning), the first branch is executed exhaustively, and then the other fork of the system is used to explore the other execution branch.